-Watkins College of Art, Design & Film offers highly-motivated high-school students the chance to experience the life and culture of an art college through a three-week intensive summer program.
-Choose between two tracks of study, Film or Fine Arts.
-Within those tracks we offer six concentrations–Film Production, Film Editing, Drawing/Painting, Graphic Design, Interior Design, and Photography.
+Watkins College of Art, Design & Film offers highly motivated high-school students the chance to experience the life and culture of an art college through a two-week intensive summer program.
+Meet practicing artists and learn from Watkins faculty while creating a college portfolio and earning college credit.

 Develop your art and hone your skills in a program that will challenge you to:

 In the Fine Arts Track, you will participate in three core courses, a studio concentration, field trips and a final exhibition.
 Fine Arts students strengthen technical skills and critical thinking as they learn to develop their own artistic practice.

 Foundations (Meets 2 days/week)